suchiashok/glowGuide-Client/README.md

-## Project Title

-Glow Guide - Where glow glows becomes reality
+## Glow Guide - Where glow glows becomes reality

-## Overview

-Glow Guide is an innovative skincare diary app designed to help users achieve their skincare goals by providing personalized routines and product management.
+Glow Guide is a skincare diary app designed to help users achieve their skincare goals by providing personalized routines and product management.

 ### Problem